de-shyt/CUB_conspects/3-fall2023/Database Internals.md

 #### Building a hash table

-A bucket item is usually a disk page.
+In databases, a bucket element is a disk page.
 A disk page may contain multiple hash keys and their associated values.

 Chaining is ussually used to resolve colisions (index of the next page in the linked list is written in the header of the current page).